Dynamics of two particles with quasiperiodic long-range interactions

 Here, $ \hat{c}_{i}^{\dagger} $ ( $ \hat{c}_{i} $ ) and $ \hat{n}_i = \hat{c}_{i}^{\dagger}\hat{c}_{i} $ are the operators of fermionic creation (annihilation) and particle number at the $ i $th site, respectively.
 The system size is $ L $. $ J $ denotes the nearest-neighbor hopping strength.
-The interaction term $U = \sum_{1\le i<j\le L} U_{ij}$, with $U_{ij}=\Delta \cos\left(2\pi\beta|i-j| + \varphi\right) \hat{n}_i \hat{n}_j $ describes a quasiperiodically modulated long-range interaction between a pair of sites $ (i,j) $ , where $ \Delta $ , $ \beta $ , and $ \varphi $ represent the modulation amplitude, spatial frequency, and initial phase, respectively.
+The interaction term $U = \sum_{1\le i<j\le L} U_{ij}$, with $U_{ij}=\Delta \cos\left(2\pi\beta|i-j| + \phi\right) \hat{n}_i \hat{n}_j $ describes a quasiperiodically modulated long-range interaction between a pair of sites $ (i,j) $ , where $ \Delta $ , $ \beta $ , and $ \phi $ represent the modulation amplitude, spatial frequency, and initial phase, respectively.
 The interaction strength varies with the inter-site distance $ r = |i-j| $ in a cosine form with spatial period controlled by the dimensionless parameter $ \beta $ (chosen as an irrational number to realize quasiperiodicity).
+The role of quasiperiodicity is further examined in the Supplemental Material \cite{Supplemental} by comparing the dynamics for rational $ \beta $ and fully disordered interactions.
 This model can be effectively realized in experimental platforms such as superconducting circuits \cite{tao2023interaction} and ultracold atoms \cite{nicholson2015optical,clark2015quantum} by mapping its low-dimensional, complex interaction profiles onto an experimentally feasible higher-dimensional synthetic lattice system, where the interactions are effectively represented as simple on-site potentials \cite{guo2025vacuum}.

-Our study focuses on a continuous-time quantum walk of two interacting particles, by concentrating on the strong-interaction regime and, without loss of generality, setting $ J = 1 $ and $\beta = (\sqrt{5} - 1)/2$.
-We observe that two identical spinless fermions, subject to quasiperiodic long-range interactions on a one-dimensional lattice with open boundary conditions (OBC), maintain an approximately constant inter-particle distance during their quantum walk, regardless of their initial separation and whether one or both particles start from the boundaries; see Fig. \ref{fig1}.
+{\it Two-particle correlated dynamics.-} Our study focuses on a continuous-time quantum walk of two interacting particles in the strong-interaction regime and, without loss of generality, setting $ J = 1 $ and $\beta = (\sqrt{5} - 1)/2$.
+We observe that two identical spinless fermions, subject to quasiperiodic long-range interactions on a one-dimensional lattice with open boundary conditions (OBC), maintain an approximately constant inter-particle distance during their quantum walk, regardless of their initial separation and whether one or both particles start from the boundaries; see Fig.~\ref{fig1}.

-Under these conditions and for strong interactions ($\Delta = 10$), Figs. \ref{fig1}(a) and (b) display the evolution of the single-particle probability density distribution \cite{lahini2012quantum,wang2015quantum}:
+Under these conditions and for strong interactions ($\Delta = 10$), Figs.~\ref{fig1}(a) and (b) display the evolution of the single-particle probability density distribution \cite{lahini2012quantum,wang2015quantum}: